 The major elements of financial management are financial planning and budgeting, financial reporting, accounts record keeping, and financial controls.

 - Budgeting, Planning, and forecasting: It links the objective of an organization to the budget processes of planning and monitoring, and identifying any action needed to the business.
 Financial management helps to determine the financial requirement of the business which leads to taking financial planning of the organization.

 - Financial reporting: Reporting plays a crucial role in financial management.
 Since it is internally used by the management of the Company to take a future course of action through the annual accounting statements.

-- Financial controls: It ensures the proper sources and uses of economic resources of the organization.
+- Financial controls: It ensures the proper sources and uses of the economic resources of the organization.

-- Financial decisions: Survival of an organization is an important consideration when the financial manager makes any financial decisions with investment, financing options, and dividends.
+- Financial decisions: The survival of an organization is an important consideration when the financial manager makes any financial decisions with investment, financing options, and dividends.
 In addition, it helps in balancing the cash inflows and outflows.